chany93/AoseDevKit2018-Generic/README.md

 ### Goals and messages

-Goals and messages represent an objective that an agent want to achieve, without the implementation on how to do it.
-For example:
+Goals and messages are both events that the agent can deal with by starting an intention, which is selected on the basis of the method doBDImetaReasoning specific for the type of agent.
+Events by themselves do not specify any implementation for their achievement.
+Here an example of goal without any parameter:
 ```java
 public class Postman_goal extends Goal {
 }
 ```
-They could possibly include parameters.
+Eventual parameters can be included.
 For example:
 ```java
 public class ReachPddlGoal_goal extends Goal {
 	public final PddlClause[] pddlGoal;